OctopusDeploy/blog/blog/2018-08/kubernetes.md

 Either approach is valid, with its own pros and cons.
 For this example though we'll deploy an Ingress Controller resource to each environment.

 We will treat the Nginx Ingress Controller resource as an application deployment.
-This means, like we did with the Httpd deployment, a service account and target will be created for each environment.
+This means, like we did with the HTTPD deployment, a service account and target will be created for each environment.

-The Service Account, Role and RoleBinding resources need to be tweaked when deployng Helm charts.
+The Service Account, Role and RoleBinding resources need to be tweaked when deploying Helm charts.
 Deploying a Helm chart involves listing and creating resources in the `kube-system` namespace.
 To support this, we create an additional Role resource with the permissions that are required in the `kube-system` namespace, and bind that Role resource to the Service account resource with another RoleBinding resource.

 This is the YAML that creates the `nginx-deployer` Service Account resource in the `nginx-development` namespace.